DevShimi92/DevShimi92/README.md

 So for the moment, I don't have much to say.
 Sorry !

-- 🌱 I’m currently learning Typescript for the moment.
+- 🌱 I’m currently learning Typescript/Angular/NativeScript for the moment.

 <table align="center">
 	<tr>